tristannee/Branching-Processor/README.md

 NOTE

-There are more files required for completiona and running the code above.
+There are more files required for completion and running the code above.
 The above files are just the ones I completed.